graphile/crystal/grafast/website/grafast/step-library/dataplan-pg/registry/resources.md

 Once a resource has been built (from the result of a call to `makeRegistry()` - see [registry](./index.md)), you can use the various helper methods:

+### `resource.get(spec)`

-- `get(spec)` - call this from a plan resolver; gets a step representing a single row from this table-like resource matching the given spec
+Call this from a plan resolver; gets a step representing a single row from this table-like resource matching the given spec

+### `resource.find(spec)`

-- `find(spec)` - call this from a plan resolver; gets a step representing a list of rows from this table-like resource matching the given spec
+Call this from a plan resolver; gets a step representing a list of rows from this table-like resource matching the given spec

+### `resource.execute(args)`

-- `execute(args)` - call this from a plan resolver; gets a step representing the result of calling the database function this resource represents, passing the given arguments
+Call this from a plan resolver; gets a step representing the result of calling the database function this resource represents, passing the given arguments

+### `resource.getRelations()`

-- `getRelations()` - gets the map of relation definitions available on this resource (by looking up its codec in the registry)
+Gets the map of relation definitions available on this resource (by looking up its codec in the registry)

+### `resource.getRelation(name)`

-- `getRelation(name)` - gets the named relation definition
+Gets the named relation definition

-You can also use resources as parameters to various of the @dataplan/pg steps.